keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metricsprovider.md

 # KeptnMetricsProvider

-KeptnMetricsProvider defines an instance of the data provider (such as Prometheus, Dynatrace, or Datadog) that is used by the [KeptnMetric](metric.md) resource.
+A `KeptnMetricsProvider` resource defines an instance of a data provider (such as Prometheus, Dynatrace, or Datadog) that is used by one or more [KeptnMetric](metric.md) resources.

-One Keptn application can perform traces, evaluations, and analyses based on metrics from more than one data provider and, beginning with the v1alpha3 API version, can use more than one instance of each data provider.
+One Keptn application can perform traces, evaluations, and analyses based on metrics from more than one data provider and, beginning with the API version v1alpha3, can use more than one instance of each data provider.
 To implement this, create a `KeptnMetricsProvider` resource for each instance of each data provider being used,